spatialthoughts/qgis-tutorials/source/docs/3/web_mapping_with_qgis2web.rst

    .. image:: /static/3/web_mapping_with_qgis2web/images/18.png
       :align: center

-19. Now :guilabel:`Export to web map` dialog box will appear, this is the primary console for customizing the web layout of your web map, on the left part all the controls are present after making changes we can preview the updates on the right side by clicking the :guilabel:`Update preview`.
+19. Now :guilabel:`Export to web map` dialog box will appear.
+This is the primary console for customizing the web layout of your web map.
+The left-hand panel contains all the configuration options.
+You can change any setting and preview the updates on the right side by clicking the :guilabel:`Update preview`.
+The plugin can export the map using many different web mapping libraries.
+For this tutorial, we will use the `Leaflet <https://leafletjs.com/>`_ library.
+Make sure you have selected the :guilabel:`Leaflet` option at the bottom.

    .. image:: /static/3/web_mapping_with_qgis2web/images/19.png
       :align: center